blazcode/BgAssist/README.md

     * Wallpaper image should not interfere or decrease the readability of desktop icons.
 * Provide multiple configurations to accommodate accessibility needs

+## Real world use
+BgAssist was developed and tested with both VMware Horizon and Citrix virtual desktops based on Windows 10 1909.
+While no testing has been completed on RDSH or phsyical workstations, BgAssist would theoretically function.